A Chiastic Reconfiguration Of Isaiah 1

 27 Zion will be delivered with judgement, her converts with righteousness.
 28 But rebels and sinners will both be broken, and those who forsake the Lord will perish.

-The time of "Jacob's trouble" is a period of God's righteous judgement of the Israelites ("Zion" represents all of Israel).
-The good Israelites, those who turn back to their God and convert to Christianity, will be delivered so that they can enjoy a blessed life in the New Israel.
-But the rebellious, unbelieving and unrighteous Israelites will be killed (Jer.
-30:6-7, Rev. 6:8).
+During the time of "Jacob's trouble" (Jer.
+30:6-7, Rev. 6:8) at the start of the Millennial Reign, God righteously judges the Israelites ("Zion" represents all of Israel).
+The righteous Israelites, those who turn back to their God and convert to Christianity, will be delivered so that they can enjoy a blessed life in the New Israel.
+But the rebellious, unbelieving and unrighteous Israelites will be killed.

 29 “You will be ashamed because of the sacred oaks in which you have delighted; you will be disgraced because of the gardens that you have chosen.